 Patients may be guided by their oncologist but have the right to make their own choices about life-sustaining treatments.
 The following are some of the questions to consider when making these choices:

 Choices about care and treatment at the end of life should be made while the patient is able to make them.

 A patient may wish to receive all possible treatments, only some treatments, or no treatment at all in the last days of life.
 These decisions may be written down ahead of time in an advance directive, such as a living will.
 Advance directive is the general term for different types of legal documents that describe the treatment or care a patient wishes to receive or not receive when he or she is no longer able to speak their wishes.

 Studies have shown that cancer patients who have end-of-life discussions with their doctors choose to have fewer procedures, such as resuscitation or the use of a ventilator.
-They are also less likely to be in intensive care, and the cost of their healthcare is lower during their final week of life.
-Reports from their caregivers show that these patients live as long as patients who choose to have more procedures and that they have a better quality of life in their last days.
+They are also less likely to be in intensive care.

 See the PDQ summary on Planning the Transition to End-of-Life Care in Advanced Cancer for more information.